neurowelt/system-tools/README.md

 </div>
 <br>

-## Notes
+## Motivation

-### Motivations

 Main motivation beind this repository is to learn bash scripting and have a collection of different variety of scripts that come in handy in day to day wandering around the operating system.

 Another goal is to include other programming languages and build a library of scripts that either directly interact with system processes or utilize tools gathered in this repository to achieve that interaction.

+## Contributing

+Contributions are always welcome!
+Especially if you:
+* have an idea for a new project, whether it is a script or a document taht provides some insight
+* have a suggestion for improving existing projects
+* found a bug or inconsistency in the code
+* feel like the structure, naming conventions or any other organizational aspect of the repository could be improved

+If anything from the above list sounds like you, feel free to open an issue or a pull request.
+If you are not sure where to start, check out the [Development](#development) section for ideas on what projects are currently in progress or planned for the future.

-### Conventions
+### Guidelines

+When contributing to this repository, please follow these guidelines:

-For Bash scripts, this repository aims to follow [Google's bash scripting convention](https://google.github.io/styleguide/shellguide.html) as close as possible.
+* For Bash scripts, this repository aims to follow [Google's bash scripting convention](https://google.github.io/styleguide/shellguide.html) as close as possible.
 If you find any inconsistencies, feel encouraged to open an issue.